 Search = Navigation

-If your website is complex – like a large eCommerce site with many categories of products - consider including a search box rather than additional drop-down menus.
-So, setup your search bar different additional search terms and test it to ensure it works.
+If your website is complex – like a large eCommerce site with many product categories, items, sizes, colors, etc. – consider including a search box rather than additional dropdown menus.
+So, set up your search bar for different additional search terms and test it to ensure it works.

-All the work you've been doing so far has been to make your website intuitive and easy=to-use.
-But further, keep menu language simple and intuitive.
-Some examples include adding a magnifying glass next to your search bar to make it clear what that feature is for.
+All the work you've been doing so far has made your website intuitive and easy to use.
+Further, keep the menu language intuitive and straightforward.
+Some examples include adding a magnifying glass next to your search bar to clarify what that feature's purpose is.
 A few stacked lines can indicate a menu.
-A shopping cart can also indicate what the visitor has ready to buy.
+A shopping cart can also indicate what the visitor has decided to buy.